Chapter 8:

 And then I feel it.
 It starts as a pleasant warmth, much like what I felt in the river.
 But it intensifies, sinking deep into my flesh and bones.
 It’s not a burning heat, more like someone applying pressure with their hands.

-The agony that has been my escort on my journey so far fades away.
-I can see the deep bruising melting away and becoming consistent with the tone of my skin once again.
+The agony that has been my escort on my journey so far dissipates slightly.
+I can see the deep bruising is still prevalent but it’s a little more consistent with the tone of my skin once again.

 I stare, mesmerized, at the light enveloping my leg, feeling the very fabric of my injury being rewoven.
 The exhaustion, the fear, the constant performance, it all fades into the background as it’s replaced by the real star of the show.